Elder Law

 As loved ones age, the task of planning for their future care can be overwhelming.
 Our elder law lawyers focus on the financial, legal, and health care needs of individuals aged 65 and older.
 As elder law advocates, our attorneys are committed to providing solutions to the needs and concerns of clients in this group and their families.
 Preserving a lifetime of savings and protecting one’s dignity requires a solid understanding of complex state and federal laws and the practices of Medicaid workers in individual counties.

-Through active memberships in the Elder Law Section of the State Bar of Wisconsin and the National Academy of Elder Law Attorneys, our attorneys stay informed on the latest issues affecting their clients.
+Through active memberships in the Elder Law Section of the State Bar of Wisconsin and the National Academy of Elder Law Attorneys, our lawyers stay informed on the latest issues affecting their clients.
 One of our attorneys is accredited by the Veterans Administration and is able to represent veterans with the preparation, presentation, and prosecution of claims before the Administration.

 Relationships between elder law lawyers and their clients are very personal.
 Therefore, we offer clients a single point of contact for all their elder law needs.
 Our services include: